morgannprice/PaperBLAST/README.md

 # <a name="download"></a>Downloading the database

-The April 2017 version of the PaperBLAST database is avalable at
+The April 2017 version of the PaperBLAST database is available at

 https://doi.org/10.6084/m9.figshare.4836407

-The current database is available as a FASTA file and a sqlite3 relational database (which is large!
-1.5 GB as of July 2017)
+The current database is available as a FASTA file and a sqlite3 relational database (1.5 GB as of July 2017)

 http://papers.genomics.lbl.gov/data/uniq.faa